Management Theory and Debate

 Module code: MN1000

 This module will introduce you to the study of management, and to the context in which organisations operate.
 It introduces you to concepts and themes which are essential starting points for understanding organisations, people and the environments in which they work and live.
-In particular, the module will familiarise you with both orthodox (mainstream) and heterodox (critical) ideas, the latter of which there have a strong tradition here at Leicester’s School of Business.
+In particular, the module will familiarise you with both orthodox (mainstream) and heterodox (critical) ideas, the latter of which there is a strong tradition here at Leicester's School of Business.

-In the second half of the module, we will examine some of the big themes that run throughout the literature on management – equality, ethics, the relationship between workers and employers, and the assumptions that are made about what good management is and what it should strive to be.
+In the second half of the module, you will examine some of the big themes that run throughout the literature on management - equality, ethics, the relationship between workers and employers, and the assumptions that are made about what good management is and what it should strive to be.

 - 20 hours of lectures

 - Exam, 1½ hours (60%)